T-Venkatasaicharan/employee-management-system-core-java/README.md

-This is a core Java Employee Management System
+This is Employee Management System which is developed by uising java.
+It will store the employee data in the database.